 5.10.8 Such other business as is considered necessary.

-5.11 All decisions at an AGM will be made by a show of hands or electronic vote, unless at least six6[three] members demand a secret ballot.
-In the case of electronic vote, that vote must be received at the email address set out in the notice of the AGM at least 48 hours before that meeting and validated by [President] as eligible.
+5.11 All decisions at an AGM will be made by a show of hands or electronic vote, unless at least six (6) members demand a secret ballot.
+In the case of electronic vote, that vote must be received at the email address set out in the notice of the AGM at least 48 hours before that meeting and validated by the Chair as eligible.

 6. THE COMMITTEE